-A coulibiac is a type of Russian pie usually filled with salmon or sturgeon, rice or buckwheat, hard-boiled eggs, mushrooms,onions, and dill.
+A coulibiac (Russian: кулебяка, tr. kulebyaka) is a type of pirog usually filled with salmon or sturgeon, rice or buckwheat, hard-boiled eggs, mushrooms, onions, and dill.
 The pie is baked in a pastry shell, usually of brioche or puff pastry.
-Served with melted butter.
-So not a very light dish.

-The dish was so popular in Russia in the early part of the 20th century that Auguste Escoffier , the famed French chef, brought it to France and included recipes for it in his masterwork, The Complete Guide to the Art of Modern Cookery.
+In the early part of the 20th century, Auguste Escoffier, the famed French chef, brought it to France and included recipes for it in his masterwork The Complete Guide to the Art of Modern Cookery.

-My version of coulibiac is bit different today.
-I found wonderful fresh spinach from the Organic store so I decided to use it instead of onion.
-And I used ready made buff pastry.
+My version of coulibiac is a bit different today.
+I found beautiful fresh spinach from the Organic store, so I decided to use it instead of onion.
+And I used ready-made puff pastry.

 - 1 large onion, finely chopped